 “80% of workers say that flexible working options are important to them.”

-Activity based working is a philosophy to make work more effective and efficient, but also more enjoyable for both the organisation and the employee.
+Activity-based working is a philosophy to make work more effective and efficient, but also more enjoyable for both the organisation and the employee.

 This vision is realised by focusing on the employees and giving them the freedom (within boundaries) to decide for themselves how to work, where to work, when to work, the tools to use and with whom to collaborate to get their work done.

-“Generally speaking, fixed workplaces are actually used for only 50% of the time, and that’s a huge waste, not just in terms of square metres and sustainability, but also in operating costs.
+“Generally speaking, fixed workplaces are actually used for only 50% of the time, and that’s a huge waste, not just in terms of square metres and sustainability, but also in operating costs.”

 Activity-Based Working promotes knowledge-sharing, faster and better collaboration and personal accountability.
 These aspects make work more enjoyable and more challenging – ultimately, improving productivity and professional service.

 How can Office Principles help?